makoghetto/Beatty-psg/joes-plan.md

 Photographer A changes their counter to the number on the next ticket (eg. red ticket 7)

-Photographer A takes the photo and it is then saved as Red-007 on the gallery image.
+Photographer A takes the photo and it is then saved as Red-07 on the gallery image.

-Printer-person X views the gallery page, downloads the latest photo (eg Red-007) and prints it, attaching a piece of masking tape to the back of the photo.

-Printer-person X then uses the coloured marker (in this case Red colour), and writes 7 on the masking tape at the back of the photo.
+Printer-person X views the gallery page, downloads the latest photo (eg Red-07) and prints it, (if number not burnt into image, attach a piece of masking tape to the back of the photo.
+Printer-person X then uses the coloured marker (in this case Red colour), and writes 7 on the masking tape at the back of the photo.)

 Printed photos are then sorted by colour and by number, for pick up.